publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5323.md

         (1)  __In general__  __.—__

         The Secretary may assist a recipient in acquiring right-of-way before the completion of the environmental reviews for any project that may use the right-of-way if the acquisition is otherwise permitted under Federal law.
-The Secretary may establish restrictions on such an acquisition as the Secretary determines to be necessary and appropriate.

         (2)  __Environmental reviews__  __.—__